Algebraic Reduction of Hidden Markov Models: Choosing the algorithm's parameters

-In this section we discuss what is the best choice of the parameters for Algorithms \ref{algo:model_reduction} and \ref{algo:model_reduction_multi_time}.
-The structure of the two algorithms is identical hence we only discuss the optimal choice of $\mathcal{E}$ and $\bm p$.
-The notion of optimality is related to the dimension of the reduced system meaning: we want to find a choice of $\mathcal{E}$ and $\bm p$ positive such that the reduced model returned by Algorithm \ref{algo:model_reduction} has minimal dimension.
+In this section, we discuss what is the best choice of the parameters for Algorithms \ref{algo:model_reduction} and \ref{algo:model_reduction_multi_time}.
+Being the structure of the two algorithms identical, we only discuss the optimal choice of $\mathcal{E}$ and $\bm p$: the results can be extended directly to $\mathcal{E}_\mathcal{C}$.
+The notion of optimality is related to the dimension of the reduced system, meaning: we want to find a choice of $\mathcal{E}$ and $\bm p$ positive such that the reduced model returned by Algorithm \ref{algo:model_reduction} has minimal dimension.
 This is equivalent to finding $\mathcal{E}$ and $\bm p$ such that $\alg(\bm p^{-1}\wedge\mathcal{E})$ has minimal dimension.
-We shall start the discussion by finding the optimal choice of $\bm p$ assuming that an effective subspace $\mathcal{E}$ is given.
-Before we prove the main result of this section, we shall first state the following useful result. \begin{lemma} Given a vector space $\mathcal{W}\subseteq\mathbb{R}^n$ with generators $\{\bm w_i\}$, $\mathcal{W} = \Span\{\bm w_i\}$ there exists a vector $\bar{\bm w} := \sum_i \lambda_i \bm w_i$, with $\lambda_i\neq0$ for all $i$ and such that $\supp(\bar{\bm w}) = \supp(\mathcal{W})$. \end{lemma} The proof of this Lemma can be found in Appendix \ref{sec:proofs}.